Updated Research Room Operations

 When You Arrive

-When you arrive, proceed to the front desk and check-in with the security guard.
+When you arrive, proceed to the front desk and check in with the security guard.
 The security guard will call the Archivist on Duty to confirm that you have scheduled an appointment.
-(If no appointment has been made, we cannot guarantee that your visit can be accommodated.)
-Once this is done, they will escort you to the Research Room.
-The Archivist on Duty will have you complete the necessary steps to receive a researcher card: you’ll need to bring a photo identification (driver's license or passport, for example), fill out a Researcher Application, and review the National Archives Researcher Orientation.
+Once this is done, the guard will escort you to the Research Room.
+The Archivist on Duty will have you complete the necessary steps to receive or renew your researcher card.
+You’ll need to bring a photo identification (driver's license or passport, for example).

 - Flat-bed scanners